alathazal/starforged-data/README.md

 ## Thanks and Attribution

 The **starforged-data** composer package was based off the [rsek/dataforged](https://github.com/rsek/dataforged/) node package, to provide the same game resources for PHP projects.
-Even though the data files have been rewritten in a differing format, a huge thanks has to be given to **rsek** for all their hard work creating the original repository.
+Even though the data files have been reorganised, a huge thanks has to be given to **rsek** for all their hard work creating the original repository.